frizatch/MaptimeScratch/Inkscape_NPTourMap_201906.md

 ## Getting Started
 You should already have installed:
 * QGIS (3.4)
-* Inkscape (0.92.3)
+* Inkscape (0.92.2)

 ## Data
-Data to use in this workshop is in the [Data Folder](https://github.com/MicheleTobias/OpenSourceCartography/tree/master/Data)
+Data to use in this workshop is in the [Data Folder](https://github.com/AL-RSS/MaptimeTutorials/tree/master/Inkscape2019-master)

-Other potential data sources for your maps: [Michele's List of Data Sources](https://docs.google.com/spreadsheets/d/1964wpzdUZJElZ7xsF740BMiLcTtga82jEOnkHF7wyHU/edit?usp=sharing)

 ## Intro to Inkscape
 ### Inkscape is a vector graphics progam ... you know, vector data!